jayphan14/Network-Visualizer-Grafana/README.md

-# Grafana panel plugin template
+# Network Visualizer Grafana Panel Plugins

-This template is a starting point for building a panel plugin for Grafana.
+This is a Custom Grafana Plugin that can consume any Grafana data source that provides Longitude and Lattitude coordinates and Visualize it on a Google Map.
+This panel also support Polygon Selection on the map, it will update a Grafana Variable with those values and users can consume those values.
+These interaction features are missing in availables Panels in Grafana.

 ## What are Grafana panel plugins?